Best Light Therapy Lamps

 Best Compact Desk Lamp: Circadian Optics Lampu

-We’ve done a full review of all of Circadian Optics lamps, and the Lampu is one of the standout options from them.
+We’ve reviewed all of Circadian Optics’ lamps, and the Lampu is one of their standout options.

-It’s pretty bright for the price and offers a fairly large illumination area which also helps with comfort.
+It’s pretty bright for the price and offers a reasonably large illumination area, which also helps with comfort.

-The color temperature on this guy is also pretty much exactly 5700K making it one of the few lamps that mimic the color of noon sunlight.
+The color temperature of this guy is also pretty much exactly 5700K, making it one of the few lamps that mimic the color of noon sunlight.

 Circadian Optics Lampu